The Terror (TV series): Season 3

 In January 2020, it was reported by Deadline Hollywood that AMC president Sarah Barnett had expressed interest in renewing The Terror for a third season and that AMC and Scott Free Productions were discussing plot ideas.
-In February 2024, AMC announced that the series would be renewed for a third season, subtitled Devil in Silver, consisting of six episodes that will premiere in 2025.
-The season will be based on the novel of the same name by Victor LaValle.
-Chris Cantwell and LaValle will serve as writers and executive producers.
-Karyn Kusama, also an executive producer, will direct the first two episodes.
-Dan Stevens was cast in the lead role and will also serve as an executive producer.
-The rest of the cast will include Judith Light, CCH Pounder, Chinaza Uche, Hampton Fluker, Aasif Mandvi, John Benjamin Hickey, Stephen Root, Hayward Leach, Michael Aronov, Marin Ireland, and Philip Ettinger.
+In February 2024, AMC announced that the series would be renewed for a third season, subtitled Devil in Silver, consisting of six episodes that would premiere in 2025.
+The season is based on the novel of the same name by Victor LaValle.
+Chris Cantwell and LaValle serve as writers and executive producers.
+Karyn Kusama, also an executive producer, directed the first two episodes.
+Dan Stevens was cast in the lead role and also serves as an executive producer.
+The rest of the cast includes Judith Light, CCH Pounder, Chinaza Uche, Hampton Fluker, Aasif Mandvi, John Benjamin Hickey, Stephen Root, Hayward Leach, Michael Aronov, Marin Ireland, and Philip Ettinger.

 Release

 The first season premiered on AMC in the United States and Canada on March 25, 2018, and concluded on May 21, 2018.
 It was released worldwide on Amazon Prime Video in every other country where the service is present (except Canada, the UK and some Middle Eastern countries) starting March 26, 2018.
 Amazon released most of the first season ahead of its broadcast on AMC.
 In the United Kingdom, The Terror premiered on AMC on April 24, 2018, and BBC Two on March 3, 2021.